khrt/Raisin/README.md

 # LOGGING

-Raisin has a built-in logger and support for `Log::Dispatch`.
+Raisin has a built-in logger and supports for `Log::Dispatch`.
 You can enable it by:

     plugin 'Logger', outputs => [['Screen', min_level => 'debug']];